kylecorry31/Trail-Sense/README.md

 - [Open Source Credits](#open-source-credits)
 - [License](#license)

-## Feature Roadmap (2024-2025)
+## Feature Roadmap
-The feature roadmap is a tentative outline of the major features that are planned to be completed in the next year.
-Smaller features may end up being implemented in between.
-- [x] Augmented reality
+Items tagged with 'p2' are high priority and are likely to be prioritized this year: https://github.com/kylecorry31/Trail-Sense/issues?q=is%3Aopen+is%3Aissue+label%3Ap2

+In 2025, the focus tools will be:
-- [x] Customization
+- Photo Maps
-- [x] Stability / performance
-- [x] Survival guide
+- Survival Guide
-- [ ] More quick actions and widgets
-- [ ] Improved photo maps resolution
-- [ ] Harmonic tides
-- [ ] Experiment with the first plugin (Comms)
+- Cell Signal Finder

 ## Goals
 - Trail Sense must not use the Internet in any way, as I want the entire app usable when there is no Internet connection